- Mon - Fri

 - Participating as a guest speaker at outreach events

 - Assistance for set-up or supporting activities at special events

 An honorarium differs from a stipend, which is a fixed sum of money paid periodically for services.
 Reoccurring events that have individuals expecting payment for services would receive a stipend, not an honorarium.

 Honorarium payments are made payable to the individual who provided the gratuitous service.
 RISD does not make charitable contributions to organizations in lieu of an honorarium payment.

 An honorarium cannot be used to pay independent contractors, consultants or RISD employees or students.

 - Department submits Honorarium Payment Form and W9 to Accounts Payable and certifies that performance of services fall within the above definition of an honoraria.

-For musicians, singers, dancers, etc. contracts are required for performers in this category.
-For more information, contact the Procurement Office.
+For speakers, musicians, singers, dancers, etc. contracts are required for performers in this category.
+For more information, contact Procurement.